Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 blog divider bottom

-When taking on a defined refurbishment project, it is important to understand your financial options.
-Specialist lending can help complete renovations in a timely manner, as funds can be with you in as little as 3 days.
-The challenge is finding a lender with a proven track record of financing renovations, refurbishments, and conversions.
 Alternative finance such as bridging loans can provide the breathing space to buy, refurbish and refinance or re-sell the investment asset at a higher value.
-You can also raise finance for the works through a second charge bridging loan.
+Property investors can also raise finance for the works through a second charge bridging loan.
 Read more about second charge lending on our product page here.

 We’re experienced in refurbishment loans.
-We work alongside the property owner or their broker to meet their deadline and ensure the project is completed on time.
+We work alongside the property owner and/or their broker to meet their deadline and ensure the project is completed on time.
 For more information about our specialist finance products, get in touch with a member of our team.

 The Complete Guide to